lyonlai/blessed-vue/README.md

 # blessed-vue [![Build Status](https://travis-ci.org/lyonlai/blessed-vue.svg?branch=master)](https://travis-ci.org/lyonlai/blessed-vue) [![Dependency Status](https://david-dm.org/boennemann/badges.svg)](https://david-dm.org/boennemann/badges) [![npm version](https://badge.fury.io/js/blessed-vue.svg)](https://badge.fury.io/js/blessed-vue)

-This package is a runtime for [blessed](https://github.com/chjj/blessed).
+This package is a Vue.js runtime for [blessed](https://github.com/chjj/blessed) and now [blessed-contrib](https://github.com/yaronn/blessed-contrib).

 Blessed is a great replacement for [ncurses](https://en.wikipedia.org/wiki/Ncurses) in building UI for terminal interface in Javascript.
 The intention of creating this runtime is to bring declarative templates and reactive components of VueJS to simplify the layout of blessed components.

+blessed-contrib is an extension of blessed with custom [drawllie](https://github.com/madbence/node-drawille) widgets to make building dashboard easy in command line.

 This package is inspired by [react-blessed](https://github.com/Yomguithereal/react-blessed).